Thermal transport in nanostructures: Different phonon modes contribution to thermal conductivity

 From the thermal conductivity equation, one can write the product C·vg for each isotropic phonon branch i.

 where $x = h\omega/k_{B}T$ and $v_{p,i}$ is the phonon phase velocity, which is less sensitive to phonon dispersions than the group velocity vg.

 Many models of phonon thermal transport ignores the effects of transverse acoustic phonons (TA) at high frequency due to their small group velocity.
 (Optical phonon contributions are also ignored for the same reason.)
 However, upper branch of TA phonons have non-zero group velocity at the Brillouin zone boundary along the Γ-Κ direction and, in fact, behave similarly to the longitudinal acoustic phonons (LA) and can contribute to the heat transport.

 Then, the possible phonon modes contributing to heat conduction are both LA and TA phonons at low and high frequencies.
 Using the corresponding dispersion curves, the C·vg product can then be calculated and fitted to the experimental data.
 The best fit was found when contribution of high-frequency TA phonons is accounted as 70% of the product at room temperature.
 The remaining 30% is contributed by the LA and TA phonons at low-frequency.

 Using complete phonon dispersions

-Thermal conductivity in nanowires can be computed based on complete phonon dispersions instead of the linearlized dispersion relations commonly used to calculate thermal conductivity in bulk materials.
+Thermal conductivity in nanowires can be computed based on complete phonon dispersions instead of the linearized dispersion relations commonly used to calculate thermal conductivity in bulk materials.

 Assuming the phonon transport is diffusive and Boltzmann transport equation (BTE) is valid, nanowire thermal conductance G(T) can be defined as:

 where the variable α represents discrete quantum numbers associated with sub-bands found in one-dimensional phonon dispersion relations, fB represents the Bose-Einstein distribution, vz is the phonon velocity in the z direction and λ is the phonon relaxation length along the direction of the wire length.

 Thermal conductivity is then expressed as:

 where S is the cross sectional area of the wire, az is the lattice constant.